Top 15 Best NBA Players of All Time

 Larry Bird is a former NBA forward who played his entire career with the Boston Celtics.
 Bird had a phenomenal career that began professionally in 1979 and lasted until his retirement in 1992.
 During his time with the Celtics, he won the NBA Championship three times and was MVP in two of those victories.

-Bird was a basketball player respected by his peers.
+Larry was a basketball player respected by his peers.
 Legends, like Magic Johnson, had plenty of good things to say about the iconic Celtics forward during Birds' retirement ceremony:

 Larry, you only told me one lie.
 You said there will be another Larry Bird.
 Larry, there will never, ever be another Larry Bird.